School of Nursing

 The Adult-Gerontology Primary Care Nurse Practitioner (A-GPCNP) concentration prepares an advanced practice nurse who functions as a primary care practitioner to adolescents, adults, and older adults in the context of families, groups, and communities.
 Graduates who complete this concentration are eligible to sit for national certification as an adult-gerontology primary care nurse practitioner.

-The A-GPCNP concentration is 4-6 academic semesters in length for students taking 9-15 credits per semester.
+The Adult-Gerontology Primary Care Nurse Practitioner concentration is 4-6 semesters in length for students taking 9-15 credits per semester or 6-8 semesters for students taking 6-9 credits per semester.
 Both full-time and part-time studies are available.
-A total of 55 credit hours is required for completion of the Adult-Gerontology Primary Care Nurse Practitioner concentration.
+A total of 46 credits is required for completion of the A-GPCNP concentration.

 The number of required clinical hours (contact hours) is based on national certification examination requirements, not on a credit hour to contact hour basis.
-The adult-gerontology primary care nurse practitioner concentration has a total of 616 clinical hours: 168 hours in clinical semester one, 224 hours in clinical semester two, and 224 hours in clinical semester three.
+The A-GPCNP concentration has a total of 568 clinical hours: 112 hours in clinical semester one, 228 hours in clinical semester two, and 228 hours in clinical semester three.

 NUR 603 Nursing Theory and Knowledge Development